xpitsm/pytorch-image-classifier/README.md

 output_predictions/
 ```

-These files can be excluded from version control if needed, except for files intentionally included to demonstrate model performance.
+These files are generated during training or inference and are not required to be committed to the repository.